Find the answers to all your savings account questions in this FAQ guide.

-First Direct and HSBC are probably the best example of this: they are two brands operating under the same banking licence.
 The Bank of Ireland and the Post Office are part of the same group, too, as are Halifax and Bank of Scotland.
-To get the most protection, you should split your savings across multiple banking institutions.
+To get the most protection, split your savings across a few banking institutions.

 It is also worth remembering that the FSCS only protects banks.
-If you are depositing with a peer-to-peer investment firm, you will gain no statutory protection whatsoever.
-You might be able to get some redress from an inhouse protection scheme, but this is discretionary and not as powerful as FSCS protection.
+If you save with a peer-to-peer investment firm, you will not get any statutory protection.
+You may get some redress from an in-house protection scheme, but it's discretionary and less powerful than FSCS protection.

-If your savings interest is greater than your PSA, you should declare this in your HMRC tax return.
+If your savings interest is greater than your PSA, you must declare it on your HMRC tax return.

 The balance of your savings accounts is not recorded in your credit file.
-The checks to confirm your identity _are _recorded in your credit file, but they are not included in the information that potential lenders see when they search your file.
+Any checks to confirm your identity are recorded in your credit file.
+But potential lenders will not see them when they search your file.

-AER stands for Annual Equivalent Rate, which is meant to help you quickly compare the amount of interest you would get per year from a savings account.
+AER stands for Annual Equivalent Rate.
+It's intended to help you compare the amount of interest you would get per year from a savings account.

-AER shows what would be earned in interest, as a percentage, if money was deposited in a particular account for a full year.
-As such it takes account of compounding monthly interest payments as well as annual bonuses which might be paid.
+AER shows what interest you'd earn, as a percentage, if you deposited money in a particular account for a full year.
+It takes account of compounding monthly interest payments and any potential annual bonuses.

-AER is a very useful way to make quick direct comparisons between products, but you should remember that only products of the same type can be directly compared – don’t use AER to compare a cash ISA with an instant access savings account, for example.
+AER is a useful way to make quick direct comparisons between products.
+But you can only use it to compare like for like products.
+Do not use AER to compare a cash ISA with an instant access savings account, for example.

-Also bear in mind that there’s more to a savings account than just the rate of interest!
-You should consider how readily you will need to access your savings, whether you’ll be taxed on any interest, and other perks and caveats that might make one option better or worse than the other.
+Also bear in mind that there’s more to a savings account than just the rate of interest.
+Consider how much you'll need to access your savings and whether you’ll be taxed on any interest.
+Look at all the perks and caveats that might make one option better or worse than the other.

 If your savings interest exceeds your allowance, you will need to declare that in a tax return to HMRC.

-In nutshell, compound interest is simply interest paid on interest.
-For example, if you deposited £500 in an account paying 5% annual interest, and made regular monthly payments of £50 for 18 years, you will have deposited £11,300.
-However, you will have saved a total of £18,536 – earning £7,236 interest, or £402 per year.
-That's a return of over 50% on your annual contributions!
+In nutshell, compound interest is the interest paid on interest.
+For example, if you deposited £500 in an account paying 5% annual interest, and paid in £50 each month for 18 years, you'll have deposited £11,300.
+But the total amount saved will be much higher: £18,536, because you'll have earned £7,236 interest, or £402 per year.
+That's over a 50% return on your annual contributions.